Anti-Defamation League: 2020s

-In early January 2021, the ADL called for the removal of Donald Trump as president in response to the storming of the United States Capitol and described the relationship of the storming of the Capitol to the far-right and antisemitic groups.
+In early January 2021, the ADL called for the removal of Donald Trump as president in response to the United States Capitol attack and described the relationship of the storming of the Capitol to the far-right and antisemitic groups.
 In April 2021, Jonathan Greenblatt released a letter calling on the right-wing American network Fox News to drop commentator Tucker Carlson from its lineup, saying that Carlson had espoused the white genocide conspiracy theory on his show.
 This call appeared shortly after research indicating that many who participated in the 2021 storming of the United States Capitol had been influenced by this conspiracy theory.
 The ADL again called for Carlson to be fired in September 2021 following Carlson expressing support for the great replacement theory.
 Carlson responded, saying "Fuck them" regarding the ADL, describing the ADL's call as politically motivated and defending his statements.
+In 2023, Fox dropped Carlson, a move welcomed by ADL leadership.

+In 2022, the ADL revised its 2020 definition of racism from "the marginalization and/or oppression of people of color based on a socially constructed racial hierarchy that privileges White people" to occurrence "when individuals or institutions show more favorable evaluation or treatment of an individual or group based on race or ethnicity."

+Also in 2022, the ADL published an analysis of a leaked list of members of Oath Keepers, an American far-right, anti-government militia.
+Of 38,000 names on that list, the ADL identified "at least 373 Oath Keepers currently serving in law enforcement", plus 117 active duty military, and 1,100 former law enforcement officers.